Agros International

 Current farming methods produce a third of all greenhouse emissions worldwide — but they don't meet the world's growing demand for food and don't generate enough income for those growing the food.
 Agros believes there is a solution: land ownership, market-led agriculture, financial empowerment, and sustainable climate-smart farming practices.

 Agros teaches farming families how to use hydroponics, vermicomposting, and reforestation techniques to not only increase their yields, produce healthier food, and generate more income, but also reduce their impact on the environment.
+Based on current studies, these activities have offset the equivalent of the carbon emitted from roughly 8,300 round-trip flights from Seattle to Rome per year.

 Why They Receive Our Continued Support